MSyafiqimanSI/MSyafiqimanSI/README.md

 ## Hi there 👋

 - 😎 Hello I'm Syafiq
-- 👨‍🏫 Interested in Robotics and AI
+- 👨‍🏫 Interested in Machine Learning and AI
 - 🎓 Bachelor Degree in Mechatronics Engineering
 - 🌱 I’m currently learning in Machine Learning
 - ⚡ Fun fact: I love to play golf